jlfaucher/executor/incubator/ooRexxShell/readme.txt

 Examples:
 ?c =string                      display the classes for which the word "string" is displayed.
 ?c =rgf bsf java                display the classes for which at least one of these words is displayed.
-?c == /^M                       display the mixin classes : all lines starting with "M".
+?c == /^.M                      display the mixin classes : all lines where 2nd character is "M".
-?c.m bsf = java                 display the methods of the class "BSF" for which the string "java" is displayed.
+?cm bsf = java                  display the methods of the class "BSF" for which the string "java" is displayed.
-?c.m.i string \== (REXX)        display the extension methods of the class "String".
+?cmi string \== (REXX)          display the extension methods of the class "String".
                                 The package of the predefined methods is displayed (REXX).
                                 By filtering out the lines which contains "(REXX)", we have the extension methods.
-?m =/"^...----"                 Display the hidden methods: all lines containing "----" from 4th character.
+?m =/^...----                   Display the hidden methods: all lines containing "----" from 4th character.
-?m \== /"^....G" == (REXX)      Display the methods not guarded whose package is REXX:
+?m \== /^.....G == (REXX)       Display the methods not guarded whose package is REXX:
                                 all lines where 5th char <> "G" and which contains "(REXX)".